Covariance Estimates

 “sample”

 This is the simplest patch-based covariance estimate estimate.
-It computes the correlation function for each patch, where at least one of the two points falls in that patch.
+It computes the correlation function for each patch, where at least one point falls in that patch.
 Then the estimated covariance matrix is simply the sample covariance of these vectors, scaled by the relative total weight in each patch.

 \[C = \frac{1}{N_\mathrm{patch} - 1} \sum_i w_i (\xi_i - \bar\xi)^T (\xi_i-\bar\xi)\]

 For \(w_i\), we use the total weight in the correlation measurement for each patch divided by the total weight in all patches.
-This is roughly equal to \(1/N_\mathrm{patch}\) but captures somewhat any patch-to-patch variation in area that might be present.
+This is roughly equal to \(1/N_\mathrm{patch}\) but accounts somewhat for any patch-to-patch variation in area that might be present.

 “bootstrap”